cloud-prog-team3/local-deploy/doc.md

 * **NotificationInterval**: Time interval between two email notifications.
 * **StatusCheckRequestTimeout**: The maximum timeout for a request.

-### Watch and Predicates
+##### Watch and Predicates for the reconciler
 The **InstanceInactiveTerminationReconciler** is set to watch and react to events related to the following resources:
-* **Instances**: if an `Instance` has been stopped and the user restart is, the reconciler on that `Instance` must be triggered again to restart the monitoring process.
-There is a predicate filter (**instanceTriggered**) to let the reconciler reschedule the `Instance`.
+* **Instances**: if an Instance has been stopped and the user restart is, the reconciler on that Instance must be triggered again to restart the monitoring process.
+There is a predicate filter (**instanceTriggered**) to let the reconciler reschedule the Instance.
 * **Templates**: if the `inactivityTimeout` is set or modified in a template, the associated instances must be reconciled to recalculate the remaining time of the associated instances.
-* **Namespaces**: if a `Namespace` is set to be monitored (add `InstanceInactivityIgnoreNamespace` label), all the `Instance` of that `Namespace` must be reconciled to evaluate the remaining time of the instance.
-There is a predicate filter (called **inactivityIgnoreNamespace**) to let the reconciler reschedule the `Instance` if a new `Namespace` has to be checked.
+* **Namespaces**: if a `Namespace` is set to be monitored (add `InstanceInactivityIgnoreNamespace` label), all the Instance of that `Namespace` must be reconciled to evaluate the remaining time of the instance.
+There is a predicate filter (called **inactivityIgnoreNamespace**) to let the reconciler reschedule the Instance if a new `Namespace` has to be checked.

-### Labels and Annotations
+##### Labels and Annotations

 * **InstanceInactivityIgnoreNamespace**: label added to the `Namespace` to ignore the inactivity termination for the Instances in that `Namespace`.
 * **AlertAnnotationNum**: annotaion to check the number of email notifications already sent to the `Tenant`.
 * **LastNotificationTimestampAnnotation**: annotation to check the timestamp of the last email notification sent to the `Tenant`.
-* **LastRunningAnnotation**: previous value of the **Running** field of the `Instance`.
+* **LastRunningAnnotation**: previous value of the **Running** field of the Instance.
 It is used to check whether the `Instances` have been restarted after being paused.
 * **CustomNumberOfAlertsAnnotation**: override the default `InstanceMaxNumberOfAlerts` in the **InstanceInactiveTerminationReconciler** for a specific template.
-* **LastRunningAnnotation**:  previous value of the `Running` field of the `Instance`.
-It is used to check wheather a persistent `Instance` was stopped and now has been started again.
+* **LastRunningAnnotation**:  previous value of the `Running` field of the Instance.
+It is used to check wheather a persistent Instance was stopped and now has been started again.

----

-## Instance Termination Controller
+#### Instance Termination Controller

-This controller focuses on instance termination in **exam scenarios**.
-- It verifies if the instance’s public endpoint is still responding (via an HTTP check).
-- If the endpoint is unreachable, the controller initiates the termination process for the instance.
+This controller specifically focuses on instance termination in **exam scenarios**.
+It first verifies whether the instance’s public endpoint is still responding by performing an HTTP check.
+If the endpoint is found to be unreachable, the controller proceeds to initiate the termination process for that instance.

----

-## Instance Submission Controller
+#### Instance Submission Controller

-This controller automates **exam submission** workflows.
-- It creates a ZIP archive of the instance’s persistent volume (VM disk).
-- The archive is uploaded to a configured submission endpoint.

-Used during exams to collect student submissions in a reproducible and traceable manner.
+This controller automates **exam submission** workflows by creating a ZIP archive of the instance’s persistent volume, which contains the VM disk.
+Once the archive is created, it is uploaded to a configured submission endpoint.
+This process is used during exams to collect student submissions in a reproducible and traceable way, ensuring consistency and accountability.

----
-## Instance Expiration Controller
+#### Instance Expiration Controller

 This controller is a replacement for the old `delete-stale-instance` python script.
-It verifies whether the instance has exceeded its maximum lifespan, as defined by the `DeleteAfter` field in the associated `Template` resource.
+It verifies whether the instance has exceeded its maximum lifespan, as defined by the **DeleteAfter** field in the associated **Template** resource.
 If exceeded, the instance and its related resources are deleted.
-- **Field used**: `Template.spec.DeleteAfter`
-- **Action**: Immediate deletion of the instance and related resources if expired.

-### Detailed Behavior
+##### Detailed Behavior
-1. The controller starts and the instances are retrieved.
-For each `Instance`, the related `Template` resource is retrieved.
-    * In the `Template` resource there is the field `DeleteAfter` which defines the maximum lifespan of an `Instance` resource.
-    * This value has a default `never` value, which means that the Instance does not have to be terminated.
-    * It is possible to set a timeInterval which match the following regex `^(never|[0-9]+[mhd])$`
-2. From the `DeleteAfter` value, the remaining lifespan of the `Instance` is evaluated.
-3. When this time expires, an email is sent to the owner (tenant) of the `Instance` to inform that the `Instance` will be deleted.
-4. After a predefined interval, the `Instance` is actually deleted.
-5. Another email is sent to the `Tenant` to inform that the `Instance` reached the maximum lifespan time and has been deleted.
+When the controller starts, it retrieves all the **Instances** and, for each one, it fetches the related **Template** resource.
+Inside this Template, there is a field called `DeleteAfter` which specifies the maximum lifespan of that Instance.
+By default, this value is set to never, meaning the Instance is not scheduled for termination.
+However, it can be configured with a time interval representing durations in minutes, hours, or days.

+Using the `DeleteAfter` value, the controller calculates the remaining lifespan of the Instance.
+Once this lifespan expires, the controller sends an email notification to the Instance owner (tenant) informing them that their Instance will be deleted.
+After a predefined extra waiting period, the controller proceeds to delete the Instance.
+Finally, it sends a second email to the tenant confirming that the Instance has reached its maximum lifespan and has been deleted.

-### Parameters for the reconciler
+##### Parameters for the reconciler
 The **InstanceExpirationReconciler** adds some paramters to the controller:
 * **StatusCheckRequestTimeout**: The maximum timeout for a request.
 * **EnableExpirationNotifications**: Boolean flag to enable the email notifications.
 * **MailClient**: mail client configuration
 * **NotificationInterval**: It represent how long before the instance is deleted the notification email should be sent to the user.

-### Watch and Predicates
+##### Watch and Predicates for the reconciler
 The **InstanceExpirationReconciler** is set to watch and react to events related to the following resources:
-* **Instances**: if an `Instance` has been stopped and the user restart is, the reconciler on that `Instance` must be triggered again to restart the monitoring process.
-There is a predicate filter (**instanceTriggered**) to let the reconciler reschedule the `Instance`.
+* **Instances**: if an Instance has been stopped and the user restart is, the reconciler on that Instance must be triggered again to restart the monitoring process.
+There is a predicate filter (**instanceTriggered**) to let the reconciler reschedule the Instance.
 * **Templates**: if the `deleteAfter` value is set or modified in a template, the associated instances must be reconciled to recalculate the remaining time of the associated instances.
-There is a predicate filter (**deleteAfterChanged**) to let the reconciler reschedule the `Instance` to update the new remaining time.
+There is a predicate filter (**deleteAfterChanged**) to let the reconciler reschedule the Instance to update the new remaining time.
----

-## Crownlabs Email Notifications
+#### Crownlabs Email Notifications
 TO DO

----
-## CRDs Changes
+#### CRDs Changes

 ### `Template` CRD
 - A new field `InactivityTimeout` is added: